Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 Often your room will dictate the best choice for you.
 Depending on the shape of your space, it may be easier to use one type or the other.

-Related article: How to make all the surround sound speakers work
+Learn more: How to make all the surround sound speakers work

-Dolby Atmos Speaker Placement
+Mastering Speaker Placement

 The aim of positioning your speakers for a Dolby Atmos setup is to create a bubble of sound, and you do this by having two different levels of audio in your room.

 The lower level is the listener plane, which means placing all the standard 5.1 speakers around ear level for the seated listeners.
+By doing this, you create space above for the overhead audio.
+When the two audio levels are combined, they produce a bubble of sound that envelopes the room.

 Dolby recommends several standard locations for Atmos speakers, which you should always install in left and right pairs.

-You only need a minimum of one Atmos speaker pair to get started, and if you want more, you can install a combination of the above locations.
+You only need a minimum of one Atmos speaker pair to get started.
+You can install a combination of the above locations if you want more.
+The ones you use depend on the layout of your room.

 For example, here is the suggested layout for a 5.1.4 speaker system with in-ceiling speakers: